cloudnative-pg/cloudnative-pg/docs/src/recovery.md

     the volume snapshot, the operator might end up using `pg_basebackup` to synchronize them, resulting in a slower process depending on the size of the database.
-This limitation will be lifted in the future when support for online backups will be introduced.
+This limitation will be lifted in the future when support for online backups and PVC cloning will be introduced.

 CloudNativePG can create a new cluster from a `VolumeSnapshot` of a PVC of an existing `Cluster` that's been taken using the declarative API for